scar1377/intro-week-solution/day-1/git/tasks-2.md

 8. Now run git remote -v - it should show the address of your remote repository on Github.
 9. Try opening up remote-intro-week with VSCode - ensure you’re are still in the remote-intro-week directory and then run the command code . .
 A VSCode window should appear where you can inspect all of your files and directories. :smile: If code . doesn’t work then try looking here to fix it

-If you finish all the steps above, then you can continue working through the Git-it sections up to and including the section Forks and Clones

 If you manage to get through all of the above then you can check out this in the meantime:

 - Have a read of this :point_right: What is Javascript ? - mdn article - some good background before your next lecture